 You must be projecting an image for this button to have any effect.
 The Auto button works only with computer images.

 Correcting Computer Images

-If you're connected to a computer and the image doesn't look right, press the Auto button on the remote control or the Enter button on the projector.
+If you're connected to a computer and the image doesn't look right, press the Auto button on the remote control.
 This automatically resets the projector's tracking, sync, resolution, and position settings.